 There are lots of ways to structure gifts or bequests of farms, second homes, vacation or similar properties to your heirs in a manner that keeps them in the family.
-(Keeping everybody happy is a different story…) Here are a few:
+Here's a few:

-Revocable Trust – A revocable trust is "revocable" in that you can change, modify or "revoke" it at anytime.
-The benefit most often touted for revocable trusts (sometimes called living trusts or living trusts) is that they can be used to avoid "probate".
-Probate is the formal process to have a will admitted or recognized by court and to have your estate administered (collecting assets, paying expenses, and then distributing assets to beneficiaries).
-Using a revocable trust will not affect a current transfer of the property, but it can avoid probate and assure the desired disposition at a later date (e.g., it would prevent an agent under your durable power of attorney from selling or transferring the house).
+Revocable Trust - This won't affect a current transfer of the property, but can avoid probate and assure the desired disposition at a later date (e.g., it would prevent an agent under your durable power of attorney from selling or transferring the house).

-General Partnership (GP) or Limited Liability Company (LLC) - Gifts that are made over a longer duration could cause the deeds to become too cumbersome.
-Local transfer taxes or fees are costl, and minor children cannot own real estate directly under state law.
-If this is the case, think about having a simple GP or LLC own the property.
-This strategy allows you to divide up the ownership interests of the entity, rather than using a deed each year to accomplish the transfers.
+General Partnership (GP) or Limited Liability Company (LLC) - If gifts will be made over a longer duration, which could cause the deeds will become too cumbersome, of if local transfer taxes or fees are costly, or if there are minor children (who cannot own real estate directly under state law), you might have a simple GP or LLC own the property, which allow you to divide up the ownership interests of the entity rather than using a deed each year to accomplish the transfers.
 These approaches can provide control mechanisms as well.
 The general partner of the GP or the manager of the LLC can control decision making for the property.
 Example: You could name your two children as managers so that all decisions rest with them, not their descendants.

 In addition to the structure of the gift, there are a host of other issues you must address when transferring a family vacation property to your heirs.
 The following are a few: